dancaldera/codelens/README.md

 **UI/UX:**
 - Modern, clean interface with 800x600 default window
-- Sidebar with screenshot thumbnails and model/mode indicators
+- Sidebar with screenshot thumbnails and model indicator
 - Color-coded model badges (Purple for Claude, Blue for Gemini, Green for GPT)
 - Dark theme optimized for code visibility
 - Smooth animations and transitions